chungbwc/Magicandlove/README.md

 # Magicandlove
-Source code for the tutorials and demonstrations in my website http://www.magicandlove.com
+Source code for the tutorials and demonstrations in my website http://www.magicandlove.com.
+Most of the examples will need the Java binding of OpenCV, packaged as the CVImage library for Processing.
+The latest one 3.4.2 is available in this [post](http://www.magicandlove.com/blog/2018/07/20/opencv-3-4-2-java-build/) of my website.

 ml20180227a - [Charts in Processing](http://www.magicandlove.com/blog/2018/02/27/charts-in-processing/)